Documentation Index

 tasks | list, create, get, update, delete | Manage test cases within benchmarks |

-evals | list, create, get, update, delete | Manage assertions on tasks |
+criteria | list, create, get, update, delete | Manage typed assertions on tasks |

 playgrounds | list, create, get, teardown | Provision live environment instances |